6 Days Mardi Himal Trek

 Frequently Asked

-Questions we hear most often.
+Everything trekkers ask before booking.
 Don't see yours?
 Tap Enquire — we usually reply within a few hours.

-Lock in your dates for the 6 Days Mardi Himal Trek.
+Get a free personalised travel brief for the 6 Days Mardi Himal Trek.